How To Stop Foreclosure in Georgia: 7 Proven Strategies

 Challenging the Foreclosure in Court

-1. Improper notice: The lender didn’t follow Georgia’s strict notification requirements.
+• Improper Notice: The lender failed to follow Georgia’s strict notification requirements.

-2. Mortgage servicing errors: Mistakes in how your payments were applied or calculated.
+• Mortgage Servicing Errors: Mistakes were made in how your payments were calculated or applied.

 Government Programs for Foreclosure Prevention